 - 4. Transfers may be effected either by agreement or by direction of the Chief Coroner.
-The relevant law is set out in sections 2 and 3 of the Coroners and Justice Act 2009 (the 2009 Act) and regulations 18 and 19 of the Coroners (Investigations) Regulations 2013.
-These sections and regulations are attached for convenience. - 5.
-The language of the 2009 Act and the Regulations refers to coroner A (the coroner under a duty to conduct an investigation) and coroner B (the coroner for another area). - 6.
-As the law requires, all transfer requests and responses should be from coroner to coroner (although a request in writing which is signed by a coroner may be forwarded to another jurisdiction by a coroner's officer).
+The relevant law is set out in sections 2 and 3 of the Coroners and Justice Act 2009 (the 2009 Act) and regulations 18 and 19 of the Coroners (Investigations) Regulations 2013. - 5.
+The language of the 2009 Act and the Regulations refer to coroner A (the coroner under a duty to conduct an investigation) and coroner B (the coroner for another area). - 6.
+As the law requires, all transfer requests and responses should be from coroner to coroner (although a request in writing which is signed by a coroner may be forwarded to another jurisdiction by a coroner's officer without the two coroners needing to speak to one another direct).
+Direct discussions between coroners can be fruitful if there is a disagreement. - 7.
+Good working relationships between coroners' officers may be part of the collaborative approach directed by the coroner to get the balance of convenience right for the families and witnesses with the exercise of common sense and without delay. - 8.
+This Guidance cannot elucidate every possible situation in which a transfer may be appropriate.
+Cases must be assessed on an individual basis.
+Coroners are encouraged to use common sense, including finding out which inquest location may be most suitable for a family, to ensure that matters are resolved expediently.